 Pelargonium ionidiflorum (Eckl. & Zeyh.)
 Steud.

-Pelargonium ionidiflorum provides beautiful violet pink flowers all year round to a garden.
+Pelargonium ionidiflorum provides beautiful violet pink flowers all year round in the garden.

 Pelargonium ionidiflorum is a small, woody shrublet, up to 0.5 m high.
 The stems are rough with leaf scars and are covered with a layer of greyish brown cork.
 The young stems are yellowish green and are always covered with glandular hairs.
 The beautiful light pink to dark violet pink flowers are produced all year round and have wine-red markings on the posterior petals.

-Pelargonium ionidiflorum is very common and therefore has no conservation status.
+Pelargonium ionidiflorum is very common and therefore is not threatened.

 Distribution and habitat

 Pelargonium ionidiflorum has a restricted distribution range.
 It is found only in the Eastern Cape where it occurs in the districts of Craddock, Somerset East, Fort Beaufort and Grahamstown.
 It grows among rocks in karoo or karroid vegetation which is typical of Eastern Cape Valley Bushveld.
 The habitat receives an annual rainfall of 300 to 750 mm per annum during summer.
 The summer months in the area also experience very high temperatures and the winter months reach below 0ºC.